phalcon-orphanage/docs/en/routing.md

 );
 ```

-## Dealing with extra/trailing slashes
+## Dealing with Extra/trailing Slashes
 Sometimes a route could be accessed with extra/trailing slashes.
 Those extra slashes would lead to produce a not-found status in the dispatcher.
 You can set up the router to automatically remove the slashes from the end of handled route:

 ```php